 Now you are ready to access your MM instance using your browser and the URL that you have configured.

-If you have any questions or comments, please share it down in the comment section or use the live chat feature in the bottom right corner of this (or any other ) article.
+If you have any questions or comments, please share them in the comment section or use the live chat feature in the bottom right corner of this (or any other ) article.